Amber-MD/pytraj/docs/source/trajectory.rst

              4.97189564e+00,   5.53947712e+00,   4.83201237e+00])

-pytraj is able to detect single file (mol2, pdb) to load as TrajectoryIterator too.
+eytraj is able to detect single file (mol2, pdb) to load as TrajectoryIterator too.

 .. code-block:: python